cosmos/interchain-security/tests/mbt/README.md

 The basic idea is that it is hard to test that protocols make sense and fulfill desired properties just by looking at them hard.
-Typically, we give these requirements as *invariants* should hold for the protocol.
+Typically, we give these requirements as *invariants* that should hold for the protocol.
 For example, a property of the CCV protocol is that the validator set on the consumer chains should always be or have been a validator set on the provider chain.
 This is a property that we can express as an invariant.
 However, it is pretty hard to check that this invariant holds just by looking at the protocol.